-Our strategy and business development team continues to actively explore global and local partnership and cooperation opportunities with other industry players, specifically for our lead products STP705 and STP707, and with our GalAheadTM preclinical and clinical assets.
-Such partnerships and cooperation are expected to help accelerate the development of multiple preclinical and clinical assets.
+Our strategy and business development team continues to actively explore global and local partnership opportunities for our lead products STP705 and STP707, and our GalAheadTM preclinical and clinical assets.
+These partnerships are expected to help accelerate the development of multiple preclinical and clinical assets.
+We aim to gain market coverage by leveraging our current and future business partners' expertise and business network.